Our vision is a world

-We work collaboratively at all levels knowing the end result is better for it.
+- We believe achieving health equity requires a holistic approach and we work collaboratively at all levels, knowing the result is better for it.

 1997The Max Foundation is born